zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 ## zdm variable ls
-List all the variable of a `DEVICE_ID`.
+List all the variables of a `DEVICE_ID`.

 ```bash
 zdm job variable ls DEVICE_ID
 ```

 # zdm workspace
-A workspace is the entity that groups devices.
+A workspace is an entity that groups devices.
 You can imagine the workspace as the main folder of your project.

 ## zdm workspace create